Working in Finland

 Most EU nationals do not need a visa or work permit but citizens of non-EU countries may be required to have these documents.

-If you plan to study or work in Finland for longer than three months, you should register your right of residence with the local police.
-See the Employment and Economic Development Office for more information.
+If you plan to study or work in Finland for longer than three months, you should register your right of residence with the Finnish Immigration Service.
+See Infopankki for more information.

 You might also find it helpful to contact your ministry of foreign affairs (or your own embassy if you are not living in your home country) to ask whether there are any issues to be taken into account when considering working in Finland.